 Other Ways to Access Home Equity

-Beyond cash-out refinances and home equity loans, there are other ways to tap into your equity.
+Beyond home equity loans, there’s another way to tap into your equity.

 Home Equity Loan vs. Mortgage: The Bottom Line

 Ultimately, deciding between a home equity loan and a mortgage comes down to your financial situation and which works best for you.
-But if you’d prefer not to take out a loan to access the equity in your home, consider a co-investment from Unison HomeOwner to meet your needs.
+Conduct a cost-benefit before moving forward to ensure you make a good choice.